kamesstory/kamesstory.github.io/stream/thoughts.md

 - forever clothing

+  - For a long time, I've been obsessed with the idea of timeless fashion.
+I find the idea of not being tossed about by whatever is trendy very gravitating.
+In the past this meant that I focused only on high-quality basics and styles that have withstood the test of time, which I thought allowed me to remain above the trends.
+Through my recent dives deeper into fashion, however, I've realized that I feel at my best when what I wear takes what's good from the trend while also reflecting fundamental aspects of myself.
+As an example, I've been diving more into streetwear recently, and I still don't necessarily like the anarchic or overly edgy aspects of streetwear (this clashes with my personality).
+However, I love the way streetwear plays with form and silhouettes, and how streetwear can be both presentable and expressive while being non-conforming.

-  - What does timeless fashion even mean?
-This was something I really focused on in the past, where people wanted to focus only on high-quality basics and timeless pieces, and for a while I thought that for me it was some sort of final solution for clothing.
-I've only since realized that this is missing an absolutely critical aspect — self-expression, which I'm sure is obvious to actual fashion enthusiasts.
-To me, to be timeless is not to stick just with whatever has withstood the test of time, but also to find some core kernel of yourself that you can express through clothing.
-If you find that kernel and can match it with dress, then it's also timeless, _for you_.
-Here's some qualities that "forever clothes" should have in my eyes:
+  - Clearly, I've been missing several absolutely critical aspects to my fashion sense — creativity and self-expression, which I'm sure is obvious to anybody with common sense.
+My perspective now is that once I can find any core kernel of who I am and can match it with dress, then it's also a timeless piece _for me_.
+Here's some qualities that "forever clothing" should have in my eyes:

-  - 1. Accent good physical qualities, and hide bad ones.
+  - 1. Accent my personal good physical qualities, and obscure bad ones.
-    2. Avoid being trendy for the sake of trendiness.
+    2. Avoid being trendy while taking inspiration from the trend.
-    3. Capture who you are (crucially, core parts of personality that aren't just phases of life), or convey impressions that you want to convey.
+    3. Convey aspects of who I am (especially if they aren't apparent).

-  - The best clothes, in my eyes, must excel in at least 2 of the above principles and do decently in the remaining condition.
-My goal is to find more of these pieces and build more trendy items on top of that collection.
+  - To belong, a piece must excel in at least 2 of the above principles and at least not violate the remaining condition.
+My fashion goal is now to find more of these pieces and build a wardrobe that captures these ideas.

 - mindful indulgence